Back to list

 I found her and her people prostrating to the sun instead of God.
 (27:24)

 This is crucial for an-Naml.
 The surah is not fascinated by power in itself.
-It is fascinated by how signs are named.
-Worship misnamed is not neutral.
-The king must read what kind of world is being named before him.
+It is fascinated by how signs are read, named, and oriented.
+Misdirected worship is not neutral.
+The king must read what kind of world is being formed before him.

 Then comes the letter: